 The map below gives a pictorial overview of our main current activities, interests, and some brief info on previous work.

-Currently, the group’s research is organized around the following five projects (reverse chronological order with respect to starting date):
+Currently, the group’s research is organized around the following projects:

 Three most recent publications

 Isotropic-isotropic phase separation and spinodal decomposition in liquid crystal-solvent mixtures, Catherine G. Reyes, Jörg Baller, Takeaki Araki and Jan P. F. Lagerwall , soft matter, 2019,15, 6044-6054

 Liquid crystal elastomer shell actuators with negative order parameter, V. S. R. Jampani, R. H. Volpe, K. Reguengo de Sousa, J. Ferreira Machado, C. M. Yakacki and J. P. F. Lagerwall, Sci.adv.,DOI 10.1126/sciadv.aaw2476

 Influence of head group and chain length of surfactants using for stabilising liquid crystal shells,